Sex.com: Stephen M. Cohen and legal battle (1995–2006)

-Highest price paid for domain
+Escom LLC (2006–2010)

 Sex.com was reportedly sold to Escom LLC in January 2006.
 At a reported $14 million price, the domain name had widely been cited as the highest priced domain sale.

 On February 18, 2010, the domain name was ordered to be sold at a foreclosure auction.
 On March 18, 2010, a day before the auction, creditors of Escom, LLC filed an involuntary Chapter 11 bankruptcy petition to prevent a possible loss of value by selling the name at foreclosure.
 At Mike Mann's request the domain was brought to Sedo to be auctioned.

+Clover Holdings LTD (2010–2012)

 On October 20, 2010, Sedo reportedly completed the auction, filing in a California court that it had approved the sale for $13 million to a Clover Holdings LTD. A bankruptcy hearing was held on October 27, 2010 to determine if the sale was finalized and approved by all creditors.
 On November 18, 2010, Sedo confirmed the new sale price in a press release, and marked the previous sale at $11.5 million, negating the claimed $14 million buying price published in 2006.